thisdot/starter.dev/starters/express-apollo-prisma/README.md

     }
    ```

-2. Run `npm run prisma:migrate:dev` to generate a migration on prisma.
+2. Run `npm run prisma:migrate:dev` to generate a migration on Prisma.
    Then add your migration name.
    ![Prisma Generate](screenshots/prisma_generate.png)